(55636) 2002 TX300: Shape and rotation

 Although the exact shape of is unknown, it is expected to be similar to an oblate spheroid, with irregularities.
 Observations of 's brightness over time indicate it has a rotation period of either 8.04 or 16.08 hours, depending on whether the object's brightness variability is caused by surface albedo variations or an elongated shape.
 (Note: The rotation period of was measured by observing how its brightness changes over time, which is plotted as a light curve.
 If has a spheroidal shape, then its light curve should resemble a "single-peaked" sine wave, whereas if is elongated, then its light curve should resemble a "double-peaked" sine wave.)
 Studies from 2003 to 2018 have consistently shown that exhibits very little brightness variation (less than 0.1 magnitudes), which makes it difficult to determine its rotation period.
 The axial tilt of is unknown.

-No atmosphere
+Lack of atmosphere

 Observations of the 9 October 2009 stellar occultation by showed that the object lacks an atmosphere with a surface number density greater than 2×10^15 particles per cubic centimetre. is expected to not have an atmosphere because its mass is too small for its gravity to hold onto light gases.